medialab/minet/cookbook/url_join.md

 As such, the same metadata can be accessed through different urls.

-But you may also prefer keeping both urls in the same CSV line and to do so, people often tend to keep them in a single cell, separated by a specific character such as `|`, `,` or just a simple space, for instance.
+But you may also prefer keeping both urls in the same CSV line and to do so, people often keep them in a single cell, separated by a specific character such as `|`, `,` or just a simple whitespace, for instance.

-To handle this, `minet` can be told to consider a CSV column as separated by this special character so that you can represent your entities thusly:
+To handle this, `minet` can be told to consider a CSV column as separated by this special character so you can represent your entities thusly:

 | id  | prefixes                                             | media   | politics |
 |-----|------------------------------------------------------|---------|----------|